sk337/sk337/README.md

 ### Hi there 👋

-I am sk337 or rf.to  and i enjoy coding :) I am best at JavaScript and Python
+I am sk337 and i enjoy coding :) I am best at JavaScript and rust